abdulrahman-b0/HijrahDateTime/README.md

 ### Using kotlinx.serialization

-The library provides serialization support with kotlinx.serialization library in the artifact `HijrahDateTime-serialization-kotlinx`.
+The library provides serialization support with kotlinx.serialization library in the artifact `hijrahdatetime-serialization-kotlinx`.
 The library provides a list of custom serializers, Each of which use the recommended built-in formatters to serialize and deserialize the datetime classes from and to `String`.
 The serializers are:

 - `HijrahDateSerializer` to serialize and deserialize the `HijrahDate` class.
 - `EarlyHijrahDateSerializer` to serialize and deserialize the `EarlyHijrahDate` class.
-- `HijrahDateTimeSerializer` to serialize and deserialize the `HijrahDateTime` class.
+- `HijrahDateTimeSerializer` to serialize and deserialize the `hijrahdatetime` class.
 - `OffsetHijrahDateSerializer` to serialize and deserialize the `OffsetHijrahDate` class.
 - `ZonedHijrahDateTimeSerializer` to serialize and deserialize the `ZonedHijrahDateTime` class.
 - `OffsetHijrahDateTimeSerializer` to serialize and deserialize the `OffsetHijrahDateTime` class.